 Do you, like many others, find it difficult to fill your entire shopping cart with organic products?
-Then start by switching out a few important items that make a difference for the environment and people.
+Start by switching out a few important items that make a difference for the environment and people.
 Here are five products that are best when they're organic.

 Coffee

 Several toxic chemical pesticides are used on coffee plantations.
-They damage – and in the worst case, kill – nature, animals, and humans.
+They harm – and can in the worst case kill – nature, animals, and people.
 Choose organic coffee, it makes a big difference for everyone involved.

 Bananas & Grapes

 Two fruits that are heavily sprayed with pesticides.
-Extremely environmentally hazardous pesticides are used on banana plantations that can cause nervous system damage to workers and their children.
-And grapes, with their thin skins, can contain residues of several chemical pesticides.
-In an EU sample test of a package of grapes, for example, residues of 20 different pesticides were found.
+Extremely environmentally harmful pesticides are used on banana plantations that can cause nerve damage to workers and their children.
+And grapes, with their thin skins, can contain residues from several chemical pesticides.
+In an EU spot check on a package of grapes, for example, residues from 20 different pesticides were found.
 If you can't find organic bananas, grapes, raisins, or wine, it might be a good idea to choose something else.

 Dairy Products

-For just a few extra dollars, you can get organic dairy products that provide great benefits both in Sweden and in other parts of the world.
-You contribute to healthier water, fewer chemicals, and creating environments where more birds and flowers thrive.
-And in countries like Brazil, no nature or people need to be poisoned.
+For a few extra kronor, you can get organic dairy products that make a big difference both in Sweden and in other parts of the world.
+You contribute to cleaner water, fewer chemicals, and help more birds and flowers thrive.
+And in countries like Brazil, no nature and no people need to be poisoned.
 Why?
-Because organic cows mainly eat plants from their own farm, instead of heavily sprayed feed from the other side of the globe.
+Because eco-cows mainly munch on plants from their own farm, instead of heavily sprayed feed from the other side of the globe.

 Meat

-Do you want meat from happier animals?
+Want meat from happier animals?
 Choose organic.
 As a bonus, you get the same important environmental benefits as when you buy organic dairy products.
 If organic isn't available, Swedish pasture-raised meat is also good.
 (Nope, not Brazilian, it should be Swedish.)
-But the most important thing of all is actually to eat less meat altogether.
+But the most important thing of all is actually to eat less meat overall.

 Potatoes